CiscoDevNet/roomdevices-macros-samples/In-Room Control Debugger/README.md

 # In-Room Control Debugger
 Display events as they occur in a notification on the main screen.
-Quick way to learn how the In-room API works.
+Quick way to learn how the API works.